AndrewStaus/data-platform/.helm/README.md

 1. **Install Helm:** Ensure you have Helm installed and configured for your Kubernetes cluster.
-3. **Create a Tag:**  This will typicall be the id of commit for the merge into the deployment branch so that a image can be traced back to a code version.
-With Dagster, it is best practice to specify a unique tag for each deployment so that Dagster can identify that a new user-code version is availible, otherwise it may not load the change.
+3. **Create a Tag:**  This will typically be the id of commit for the merge into the deployment branch so that a image can be traced back to a code version.
+With Dagster, it is best practice to specify a unique tag for each deployment so that Dagster can identify that a new user-code version is available, otherwise it may not load the change.
     ```bash
         $tag=615728ca1e37a5cab111b2b0b743f363ddfce7ae